 Double-entry bookkeeping is a hugely important concept that drives every accounting transaction in a company’s financial reporting.
 Business owners must understand this concept to manage their accounting process and to analyze financial results.
 Use this guide to review the double-entry bookkeeping system and post accounting transactions correctly.

-The term bookkeeping refers to the record keeping process every business must manage.
-A bookkeeper reviews source documents and uses those documents to post accounting transactions.
+The term bookkeeping refers to a business’s record-keeping process.
+A bookkeeper reviews source documents — like receipts, invoices and bank statements — and uses those documents to post accounting transactions.
 If a business ships a product to a customer, for example, the bookkeeper will use the customer invoice to record revenue for the sale and to post an accounts receivable entry for the amount owed.

-Linking each accounting entry to a source document is important, because the process helps the business owner justify each transaction.
-Documentation is particularly important for more complex transactions, such as payroll.
-Fortunately, QuickBooks provides accounting software that will calculate your payroll and link the calculations to useful source documents.
+When entering business transactions into books, accountants need to ensure they link and source the entry.
+Linking each accounting entry to a source document is essential because the process helps the business owner justify each transaction.
+Documentation is particularly relevant for more complicated operations, such as payroll.
+Using accounting software can automate this process, making it easier for business owners to log and track transactions.